 A healthy machine

 When Windows is running well Task Manager (available by right-clicking on the taskbar) should show Physical Memory statistics similar to those shown to the right: lots of cached memory, lots of available memory, and very little free memory.
 If available memory is low (less than a few thousand MiB) then it is worth purchasing more memory so that Windows will have more space for running programs and caching data.
-If free memory is high (more than a few hundred MiB) then either Windows has not had time to populate it with useful data or else something is wrong.
+If free memory is high (more than a few hundred MiB) then either Windows has not had time to populate the disk cache with useful data or else something is wrong.

 An unhealthy machine